lsst-dm/dm_dev_guide/python/numpydoc.rst

 Docstrings are read by developers, interactive Python users, and readers of our online documentation.
 This page describes how to write these docstrings for LSST DM.

-Although this style guide grew out of Numpydoc_, and DM docstrings are parsed as Numpydoc, this style guide has small tweaks and clarifications compared to the original Numpydoc_ standard.
+Although this style guide grew out of the `Numpydoc Style Guide`_, and DM docstrings are parsed by Numpydoc_, this style guide has small tweaks and clarifications compared to the original `Numpydoc Style Guide`_.
 Always refer to this guide, rather than others, to learn how to write DM docstrings.
 If you have any questions, ask in `#dm-docs <https://lsstc.slack.com/archives/dm-docs>`_ on Slack.